Summer is coming to an end. Very soon, it is already that time of the year (again) when our little ones will are heading back to school.

 - Get back into the swing of things.
 It is important to transition back slowly to old good habits by starting a bedtime schedule – preferably 2 weeks to 10 days before school resumes.
 Keep in mind that some children require more time than others to (re)adjust.
 Easing children back into school hours should be done gradually so as not to disrupt their internal clock – which could have negative effects – so you might want to wake late sleepers up a little earlier every day.

-- Make a practice run with your children – and your helper if she’ll be the one dropping them off and picking them up – especially when attending a new school so they can know which route to take or spot the right bus stop.
+- Make a practice run with your children and your helper, especially when attending a new school so they can know which route to take or spot the right bus stop.

 - Adopt a school frame of mind to get your kids emotionally ready.
 You might want to get them doing some homework (have them pick up where they left off) or reading at least half an hour a day, and watching (much) less television.